salsadigitalauorg/webform_openfisca/README.md

 ### Fixing coding standards issues

-To fix coding standards issues automatically, run the `make lint-fix` or `ahoy lint-fix`.
-This runs the same tools as `lint` command but with the `--fix` option (for the tools that support it).
+To fix coding standards issues automatically, run the `ahoy lint-fix`.
+This runs the same tools as `lint` command but with the`--fix` option (for the tools that support it).

 ## Testing

-The `make test` or `ahoy test` command runs the PHPUnit tests for this extension.
+The `ahoy test` command runs the PHPUnit tests for this extension.

 The tests are located in the `tests/src` directory.
 The `phpunit.xml` file configures PHPUnit to run the tests.
 It uses Drupal core's bootstrap file